Introduction: Custom Disney World Bag Featuring Made With Magic Technology

 I haven't been lucky enough to catch a live viewing of the World of Color show, but with an upcoming trip planned to Disney World, I wanted to see what I could do to incorporate the lights and control technology into something other than the Mickey Ears.
 The ears are really fun looking, but for a few reasons, including wanting to be able to see the effect personally, I looked forward to the challenge of installing the technology in something else that made more sense for me.
 There are a fair number of limitations to reincorporating the electronics unless you start soldering tiny and delicate parts, which I had no interest in.
 Working with those limitations (battery placement, limited LED spacing), a few ideas emerged, but finally decided on creating a small shoulder bag where I would incorporate the two sets purchased.

-All of the effort was worth it and it was a HUGE hit at the theme parks from guests and cast members alike, so I've gone about making this Instructable for anyone to make their own, or to inspire you to make your own unique Glow With The Show item.
+All of the effort was worth it and it was a HUGE hit at the theme parks from guests and cast members alike, so I've gone about making this Instructable for anyone to make their own, or to inspire you to make your own unique Made with Magic item.
 Here's how I went about making this fun-and a bit silly bag.

 Step 1: Disassemble the Magic...

-You can purchase the Glow with the Show Mickey Ears at Disneyland and Disney World, or via their park merchandise sales at 877-560-6477, where I purchased two.
+You can purchase the Made with Magic Mickey Ears at Disneyland and Disney World, or via their park merchandise sales at 877-560-6477, where I purchased two.

 The process begins by ripping out the inner foam insert which is glued into place inside the hat which protects the electronics which are connected to an arched plastic band.
 Carefully pry open the two-piece plastic ears exposing the flexible PCB that runs through the hat and has the lights and other electronics attached.
 You will need a small screwdriver to complete the removal of the ears, and it's fairly likely that this will destroy the ears in the process, but you're making something at least as cool in their place!
 Make note of where the wires connecting to the battery compartment are so that you can ensure correct relocation.
 Using a soldering iron, heat and remove the wire connections from the battery compartment.
 Using a hacksaw or grinder tool, remove the batttery compartment screw holder and the plastic band on either side of the battery compartment.
 This will leave you with a simple rectangular battery 3 AAA battery compartment.
 Repeat for both ears.